BSc Mathematics with Finance and Accounting, Queen Mary University of London

 How have you found the multi-mode teaching delivery?

 Multi-mode teaching delivery is perfect and sometimes even better than the traditional mode in my opinion.
 Firstly, studying in different streams effectively reduces class size and easily makes each student be heard.
 Secondly, just by turning on video in Zoom, we can enjoy the interaction with classmates and lecturers as normal.
 Thirdly, taking my classes online saves me time transferring between classrooms and avoids distractions.
-Last but not least, I am extremely grateful to see that the Business School is always doing best to satisfy students’ requirements, guaranteeing a safe environment and focus on quality across the whole programme.
+Last but not least, I am extremely grateful to see that the Business School is always doing its best to satisfy students’ requirements, guaranteeing a safe environment and focus on quality across the whole programme.

 How would you describe your cohort at Imperial?